Skip to Content

 • Cost of living: 18.9% higher than U.S. average

-Miami’s sunny weather and fun-filled nightlife scene are what make it one of the most popular cities in the southeast United States.
-Also known for its many beaches and pool parties, the fun truly never ends.
+Miami’s sunny weather and fun-filled nightlife scene are what make it one of the most popular cities in the Southeast United States.
+Also known for its many beaches and pool parties, the fun truly never ends — but if you’re looking for a quieter scene, there are plenty of safe Miami neighborhoods perfect for families, retirees, and more.

 Sure, that means you’ll have to contend with year-round tourists, but don’t let that slow you down.
-The city has a solid public transportation system with over 95 bus routes; however, you can typically get to where you need to go by walking — from making a quick run to a Marky’s gourmet grocery store to catching a reservation at Bayside Marketplace
+The city has a solid public transit system with over 95 bus routes; however, you can typically get where you need to go by walking, from making a quick run to a Marky’s gourmet grocery store to catching a reservation at Bayside Marketplace.

 • Walkability score: 73